huaweicloud/packer-plugin-huaweicloud/website/source/partials/huaweicloud/_RunConfig-not-required.html.md

     the default enforced by your OpenStack cluster will be used.
 This may be required for some OpenStack clusters.

--   `rackconnect_wait` (bool) - For rackspace, whether or not to wait for Rackconnect to assign the machine an IP address before connecting via SSH.
-Defaults to false.

 -   `floating_ip_network` (string) - The ID or name of an external network that can be used for creation of a new floating IP.